 Reverse engineering, for true data observability

-Reverse engineering is “the process of deconstructing a product or system to understand how it works and improve it”.
+Reverse engineering is "the process of deconstructing a product or system to understand and improve how it works."
 It is the essential prerequisite for true observability.

 Reverse engineering can be applied to various fields.

-We are particularly interested in everything relating to Information Systems, and in particular data - and everything that makes it usable: storage, processing, exhibition.
+We are particularly interested in everything related to Information Systems, and in particular data - and everything that allows them to be used: storage, processing, exhibition.

 For what ?

-Because it is the most inflationary and heterogeneous part of information systems, therefore the most complex.
+Because it is the most inflationary and heterogeneous part of information systems, and therefore the most complex.

-The “moves” towards the Cloud have required rapid modernizations, but they have not slowed down this continuous march towards hyper complexity.
+The moves to the Cloud have forced rapid modernizations, but they have not slowed this continuous march toward hyper-complexity.

-“Modernization” projects, erasure of IT debt, or simple knowledge sharing should rely on solid observability of data enabled by technical reverse engineering of systems.
+Projects for "modernization", erasing IT debt, or simply sharing knowledge should be based on solid data observability enabled by technical reverse engineering of systems.

 For objective observability ,